Ecumenical Christian Centre: Background

 The Ecumenical Christian Centre (ECC) was established in 1963 by M. A. Thomas with the vision to promote "unity among all humankind and creation".
 ECC mainly concentrates on social concerns to encourage harmonious living and peaceful coexistence of people who belong to different faiths and ideologies.

 Over the past couple of decades there has been surge in demand for conducting renowned international and national conferences, seminars and symposiums at ECC.

 Legal status

 ECC is a body corporate registered under the Companies Act 1956 and was incorporated on 25 February 1966 as a company not for profit and falls under the purview of the Registrar of Companies, Karnataka region.

 Activities and programmes

 The Ecumenical Christian Centre concentrates on social concerns to encourage harmonious living and peaceful coexistence of people who belong to various faiths and ideologies.
-Conferences, seminars and consultations on topics with contemporary relevance such as development education, conflict resolution, communication, human rights, ecology and faith, peace and reconciliation and concerns of the differently-abled and sexual minority are held all round the years.
+Conferences, seminars and consultations on topics with contemporary relevance such as development education, conflict resolution, communication, human rights, ecology and faith, peace and reconciliation and concerns of the disabled and sexual minority are held all round the years.